Typhoonz0/omniverse/README.md

 ## How to swap your guns:
 NEW: Turn Fun Mode on in settings, and choose your gun!
 Or follow the steps below for your custom .webp. <br>

 Replace the example images inside the `swap/` directory, and reload  the client.
 Make sure the names are EXACTLY the same as below.

-On Windows, this is probably in `<omniverse folder location>/resources/app/swap`
+On Windows, this is probably in `<omniverse folder location>/resources/app/swap` or `<omniverse folder location>/resources/omniverse/swap`
 ```
 swap/
 └── weapons